 Cancers in the stomach most commonly start in its lining.
 The tumors tend to grow slowly and may not produce symptoms early in the disease.
 Stomach cancers are also known as gastric cancers.
-Although common in other countries around the world, stomach cancers are relatively rare in the United States, where doctors diagnose around 26,000 new cases each year.
+Although common in other countries around the world, stomach cancers are relatively rare in the United States, where doctors diagnose nearly 28,000 new cases each year.

 The risk of stomach cancer increases with Helicobacter pylori (H pylori) infection.
 This bacterium is a known cause of stomach ulcers.
 There are also other genetic and environmental risk factors for stomach cancer.

 When stomach cancer symptoms develop, they can be due to bleeding in the stomach or because the tumor has grown large enough to interfere with appetite, swallowing or digestion.
 Pain or a sense of fullness can be common symptoms.
 Other symptoms may be less specific, such as weight loss, fatigue, and weakness.